SirFrostingham/TelnetCmd/README.md

 TelnetCmd - Automate telnet commands

 	- Run telnet commands and disconnect
-	- I created and used this to automate Emperyion Galactic Survival server
+	- I created this application to automate Emperyion Galactic Survival server
 	- For server admins or power users